TornikeMzhavia/wh_llm_fargate/README.md

 $ cdk deploy
 ```

-AWS service names can be set by editing *cdk/config.json* fi
+AWS service names can be set by editing *cdk/config.json* file

 ### How to call the API
 ```bash